anegg0/gr0wing-hugo/content/posts/2013-03-10-urban-monks.md

 I felt incomplete, and I also thought it was possible to bring most of the <a title="4 Buddhist Monks habits you could apply everyday" href="http://www.gr0wing.com/4-buddhist-monks-habits-you-could-apply-everyday/" target="_blank">monastic positive habits</a> down to the city.

-Today I&#8217;m convinced that we need guidelines to be happier, and that we can safely re-use monastic habits to improve our urban lives.
+Today I'm convinced that we need guidelines to be happier, and that we can safely re-use monastic habits to improve our urban lives.

-I&#8217;ve been experimenting with this approach for 5 years, and I met many other people who did it as well.
+I've been experimenting with this approach for 5 years, and I met many other people who did it as well.

-I&#8217;ll call them urban monks and here&#8217;s what they have in common:
+I'll call them urban monks and here's what they have in common:

   1. They have simplified their life as much as possible
   2. They practice mindfulness or Buddhist meditation
-  3. They&#8217;re actively committed to make a difference in their community (local and global)
+  3. They're actively committed to make a difference in their community (local and global)
-  4. They&#8217;re tech savvy and make a smart use of online technologies
+  4. They're tech savvy and make a smart use of online technologies

 <!--more-->